-- (i) we have obtained all the information and explanations we have required; and - (ii) books of account have been maintained by the Bank as required by Section 258 of the Law.
+(i) we have obtained all the information and explanations we have required; and

+(ii) financial records have been maintained by the Bank as required by Section 258 of the Law.

-Also, in accordance with Section 89 of the Financial Institutions of Myanmar Law, we report that subject to our management letter, in our opinion, the financial statements are complete and properly and fairly drawn up, they present fairly the operations of the Bank and the information obtained from the officers and representatives of the Bank are satisfactory.
+Also, in accordance with Section 89 of the Financial Institutions of Myanmar Law, we report that subject to our management letter and the matters mentioned in the basis for qualified opinion paragraph, in our opinion, the financial statements are complete and properly and fairly drawn up, they present fairly the operations of the Bank and the information obtained from the officers and representatives of the Bank are satisfactory.